amar-1999/TeslaUI-clone-app/README.md

 ## Description

- This is a UI Clone for Tesla Mobile Application made with ReactNative and JS.
+ This is a UI Clone for Tesla Mobile Application built with ReactNative and JS.